jeremylarose/autopkg-recipes/SyncthingInotify/README.md

-need to add pkg and munki recipes
+added pkg and munki recipes